playframework/playframework/documentation/manual/working/javaGuide/main/dependencyinjection/JavaDependencyInjection.md

 > **Note:** It's very important to ensure that all components that register a stop hook are singletons.
 Any non singleton components that register stop hooks could potentially be a source of memory leaks, since a new stop hook will be registered each time the component is created.

+You can can also implement the cleanup logic using [[Coordinated Shutdown|Shutdown]].
+Play uses Akka's Coordinated Shutdown internally but it is also available for userland code. `ApplicationLifecycle#stop` is implemented as a Coordinated Shutdown task.
+The main difference is that `ApplicationLifecycle#stop` runs all stop hooks sequentially in a predictable order where Coordinated Shutdown runs all tasks in the same phase in parallel which may be faster but unpredictable.

 ## Providing custom bindings

 It is considered good practice to define an interface for a component, and have other classes depend on that interface, rather than the implementation of the component.
 By doing that, you can inject different implementations, for example you inject a mock implementation when testing your application.